bfops/playform/README.md

 ## License & Credit

 I'm not intimately familiar with how licensing works: if I've done something wrong, please let me know.
-To state my intent in a non-legally-binding way: I want Playform itself (i.e. the code I've written in this repository) is MIT licensed (see the LICENSE file).
+To state my intent in a non-legally-binding way: I want Playform itself (i.e. the code I've written in this repository) to be MIT licensed (see the LICENSE file).
-It includes some snippets that can be easily found published online, and that code should come with links to the online source.
+It includes some snippets that can be easily found published online.
+I believe those snippets come with links to the online source.

 Some of the assets are not mine, and I don't own the rights to them.
 In particular, thanks to: